 The down side to this method is, it’s hot and requires waiting time to cool down.
 So, that’s what lead me to the do-ahead oatmeal bake, with basically the same ingredients!
 I store these in the fridge and heat them quickly in the microwave in the morning.
 You could totally use this as the entire breakfast, but I’ve been pairing it with some pan fried ham and additional fruit.
 Wowza, these kids like to eat!

-High Protein, Oatmeal Breakfast Bake
+High Protein Oatmeal Breakfast Squares

-- 1/4 cup raisins
+- 1/4 cup chia seeds